Kubernetes PetSets

 Network policies define rules that dictate how pods communicate with each other.
 Administrators can enforce fine-grained access control and secure application traffic using network policies.
 Policies can be based on various criteria, such as IP addresses, ports, and protocols.

-Microservices
+Discussing Microservices

 Distributed systems are more fine-grained now, with Kubernetes driving microservices.
-Microservices is a fast-moving topic involving the breaking down of applications into many specific services.
+Microservices is a fast-moving topic involving the breaking down applications into many specific services.
 All services have their lifecycles, collaborating.
 Splitting the Monolith with microservices is not a new idea ( the term is ), but the emergence of new technologies has a profound effect.

 The specific domains/containers require constant communication and access to each other’s services.
 Therefore, a strategy needs to be maintained to manage container interaction.
 For example, how do we scale containers?
 What’s the process for container failure?
 How do we react to container resource limits?